esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 		- Test screen readers on the most commonly used devices and browsers. (for example if most of your users are on iOS and Safari)
 - **User agent (UA)** is a line of text identifying the browser and operating system to the web server.
 	- Nowadays we a lot more feature-based identifiers supported in CSS (like prefers-reduced-motion etc.) so we don't need to check the User agent as much.
-	- The differnt keyboard focus default styles on different browsers though.
+	- The keyboard focus default styles in the browsers can differ for example.
+So you might need it for that.
+- Assistive Technology (AT)
+	- "... refers to

 ## Useful resources